Home » Symptoms » Cat Symptoms A-Z » Skin Wounds

 Basics and possible causes

-Skin wounds in cats can occur for various reasons, including accidents, fights with other animals, or self-injury due to itching or allergies.
-These wounds can be superficial or affect deeper layers of the skin.
+Skin wounds in cats can occur for various reasons, including accidents, fights with other animals, or Self-injury due to Itching or allergies.
+These Wounds can be superficial or affect deeper layers of the skin.

-Cats are curious animals, and their explorations, especially outdoors, often lead to fights with other cats or animals, which can result in scratches and bite wounds.
-This type of injury is particularly dangerous because it often leads to infections when bacteria from another animal’s mouth enter the wound.
+Cats are curious animals, and their explorations, especially outdoors, often lead to skirmishes with other cats or animals, which can result in Scratching and bite Wounds.
+This type of injury is particularly dangerous as it often leads to infections if bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. from another animal’s mouth enter the wound.

 Typical accompanying symptoms